Dire Consequences of Alcohol in breast milk

 These are useful if you want to check whether or not there’s any alcohol left in your system before pumping or breastfeeding.
 However, they’re not 100% accurate and should only be used as an initial guide—you should wait at least an hour after drinking before testing.

 When you’re breastfeeding a baby, you want to be sure that your milk is safe.
-If you’ve been drinking, using alcohol breastfeeding test strips can help you know if your milk has any alcohol in it.
+If you’ve been drinking, using alcohol breastfeeding test strips can help you know if your milk has any alcohol.

 How Alcohol Breastfeeding Test Strips Work

-Alcohol breastfeeding test strips are quick and easy to use—you just dip them in your pumped breast milk, wait a few seconds for the results, and then see if there’s any color change on the strip or if there’s an audible alert (depending on what kind of strip you have).
-The more advanced versions can also detect other chemicals besides alcohol (like acetone and ethyl acetate), so they’re really helpful if you’re trying to avoid anything other than just alcohol while breastfeeding.
+Alcohol breastfeeding test strips are quick and easy to use—you dip them in your pumped breast milk, wait a few seconds for the results, and then see if there’s any color change on the strip or if there’s an audible alert (depending on what kind of strip you have).
+The more advanced versions can also detect other chemicals besides alcohol (like acetone and ethyl acetate), so they’re helpful if you try to avoid anything other than alcohol while breastfeeding.

 There are two main types of tests: colorimetric and enzymatic.
-Colorimetric tests use chemicals that react with different compounds to produce different colors; these are usually more sensitive than enzymatic tests, but they’re also more prone to false positives.
-Enzymatic tests use enzymes that interact with alcohol, acetone and ethyl acetate; these are less sensitive than colorimetric tests but more accurate.
+Colorimetric tests use chemicals that react with different compounds to produce different colors; these are usually more sensitive than enzymatic tests but are also more prone to false positives.
+Enzymatic tests use enzymes that interact with alcohol, acetone, and ethyl acetate; these are less sensitive than colorimetric tests but more accurate.

 Alcohol in breast milk – Does alcohol stay in pumped milk?

 Yes!
 Alcohol will stay in your breastmilk for up to three hours after drinking—even if there isn’t any detectable amount left in your system!
-Alcohol is fat-soluble, and it dissolves into the fats in your breastmilk.
-Alcohol does not dissolve into water, so it takes a while for it to get out of your system and out of your breastmilk.
+Alcohol is fat-soluble and dissolves into the fats in your breast milk.
+Alcohol does not dissolve in water, so it takes a while to get out of your system and out of your breast milk.